joeywhelan/es-abac/assets/article.md

 This is a continuation of the search access control topic I discussed [here](https://www.linkedin.com/pulse/role-based-access-control-elasticsearch-joey-whelan-ycznc/).
-That article was focused implementation of Role-based Access Control (RBAC) in Elasticsearch.
+That article focused on the implementation of Role-based Access Control (RBAC) in Elasticsearch.
 This article delves into document-level Attribute-based Access Control (ABAC).
 In this model, users and documents possess attributes.
-For user to access a document, they must have the requisite attributes for that document.
-This can be implemented in Elasticsearch via User and Document meta-data and a role that implements document control via a query template.
+For a user to access a document, they must have the requisite attributes for that document.
+This can be implemented in Elasticsearch via User and Document metadata and a role that implements document control via a query template.

 # Architecture